skip to Main Content

 When treating clients with depression at GroundWork, our Orlando depression therapists utilize cognitive behavioral therapy (CBT) methods for adults and children.
 Cognitive behavioral therapy for depression has been found to be extremely effective.
 By first identifying the distorted or irrational negative thinking patterns that cause depression, then questioning the accuracy and truth of these thoughts, the client and therapist can come up with more balanced, rational replacement thoughts.
 With practice, Orlando cognitive behavioral therapy teaches individuals who are depressed to learn to manage their depression-related thoughts, moods and behaviors.
 Orlando depression counselors also encourage their clients to recognize what they value in life and begin to work toward developing deeper interpersonal relationships and meaningful activities.

 By engaging in CBT for depression, individuals can develop healthier coping skills that can help them manage depression in a more effective and adaptive way.
 It is important to find a qualified mental health professional who can provide the necessary support during this process.
 With patience, dedication, and practice, CBT can be an effective tool for managing depression.
+At GroundWork in Orlando we provide in-person and virtual options for children, teens, and adults struggling with depression.
+Contact us to learn more about the CBT services we offer and how we can help you start improving today.

 Ready To Make A Change?